 Copacabana (Bolivia) in 3 Days

-Copacabana is a small town on the shores of Lake Titicaca.
-This picturesque little town perched above the lake has some attractions of its own.
+Copacabana is a small town on the Bolivian side of Lake Titicaca.
+This picturesque little town perched above the lake has some interesting attractions of its own.
 It is also the departure point for ferries to the nearby islands of Isla del Sol and Isla de la Luna.
+We spent three days on our trip to Copacabana, including travelling there and back.
+Below, is my itinerary for our Copacabana adventure.

 Bolivia te espera